Supporting individuals, communities, and organizations since 1976.

 The Food Project

-Founded in 1991, this program involves Boston area young people and volunteers in projects supporting sustainable agriculture.
-Every year, more than a hundred teens work 70 acres of farmland in Boston and the surrounding suburbs.
-Fresh produce is donated to organizations for the needy or sold through farmer's markets and community supported agriculture programs.
+Founded in 1991, this program involves Boston area young people in projects supporting sustainable agriculture.
+Every year, more than 140 teens work 70 acres of farmland in Boston and the surrounding suburbs.
+Fresh produce is donated to area food banks and public schools.

 Teen Ag Crew, Maine Coast Heritage Trust

 After generations as a family farm, Erickson Fields is now a preserved property used as a community resource in Rockport, Maine.
-The Teen Ag Crew consists of area youth ages 14-18 hired each summer to work the farmland.
-Students learn about sustainable agriculture, organic gardening, vermiculture and soil microorganisms, as well as the business of marketing, packaging, delivering and selling produce.
+The Teen Ag Crew consists of area youth hired each summer to work the farmland and learn about sustainable agriculture, organic gardening, vermiculture and soil microorganisms, as well as the business of marketing, packaging, delivering and selling produce.
 The produce they grow goes to area food pantries and schools.

 Kids Can Grow, Erickson Fields Preserve

 Using the square foot gardening method, Maine families grow their own healthy produce from May to September every year.
-The program is offered to families with children ages 7-12, and encourages everyone to plant, grow, harvest, and eat fresh fruits and vegetables.
+The program is offered to families with young children, encouraging everyone to plant, grow, harvest, and eat fresh fruits and vegetables.

 Center for Ecoliteracy